 What makes Lexington, Kentucky, unique is its variety – the variety of its landscape, educational opportunities, health care choices, family activities, arts and culture, businesses, and economy.
-Our region is among the smartest, most affordable, job friendly, entrepreneurial, most inspiring, and innovative places in America.
+Lexington ranks 10th among US cities in college education rate.
+Our region is among the most affordable, diverse, job friendly, entrepreneurial, inspiring, and innovative places in America.

 Visit the Greater Lexington Chamber of Commerce or VisitLex to learn more.